llee454/amina/bin/help.md

 new "local context" based on EXPR.
 Second, it may duplicate, hide, or display the textual content contained within the tag, CONTENT.

-Currently, there are two section tags recognized by Amina.
+Currently, there are three section tags recognized by Amina.

 The `each` tag takes a JSON path expression.
 When the path expression refers to a JSON array, it expands CONTENT for every element within the array.
 For each